Do you have a Crisis Management Plan?

 Keep it simple.
 Have no more than three main messages that go to all stakeholders and, as necessary, some audience-specific messages for individual groups of stakeholders.
 You’ll need to adapt your messaging to different forms of media as well.
 For example, crisis messaging on Twitter often relies on sharing links to an outside page where a longer message is displayed, a must because of the platform’s 140-character limit.

 A formal analysis of what was done right, what was done wrong, what could be done better next time and how to improve various elements of crisis preparedness is another must-do activity for any Crisis Communications Team.

-If you need assistance with Crisis Management as part of your overall marketing and business strategy and communications, contact Hall of Fame Marketing Bendigo.Back to Blog and tagged Crisis Management, Hall of Fame Marketing Bendigo
+If you need assistance with Crisis Management as part of your overall marketing and business strategy and communications, contact Hall of Fame Marketing Bendigo and Geelong.Back to Blog and tagged Crisis Management, Hall of Fame Marketing Bendigo